Nemesis (Icon Comics)

 Millar & McNiven's Nemesis is a creator-owned comic book limited series written by Mark Millar, drawn by Steve McNiven and published by the Icon Comics imprint of Marvel Comics.

+Two Image Comics-published sequels followed: Nemesis: Reloaded, and Big Game (both 2023), with a two further sequels, Nemesis: Rogues' Gallery and Nemesis: Forever, published by Dark Horse Comics in 2024 and 2025 respectively.

 Publication history

 The publicity was launched in October 2009, with a teaser image containing the caption "What if Batman was the Joker?" and in a subsequent interview Millar revealed that it was only one of a number of possible lines they went with, his favourite being "What if Batman was a total cunt?"
 This caused concern at DC Comics, the publisher of Batman, but Millar denied there had been threats of legal action:

 The series also gained pre-publication attention when Millar auctioned the right to name the main policeman character, something he had done with Kick-Ass.
 The winning bid was $8,500 and, as with the previous auction, proceeds went to the charity run by Mark Millar's brother Dr. Bobby Millar which helps children with special needs.
 It proved so successful that the real name of the main supervillain character was also auctioned off.

+In 2017, a one-shot, Nemesis: We are Nemesis, written by Steve Lawrence and illustrated by Marcelo Salazo, was published by Image Comics as part of the Millarworld New Talent Annual 2017, an anthology annual consisting of one-shot specials containing winning entries from the online contest for up-and-coming creators held by Millar in 2016.
+Set during the events of Nemesis, the story is told from the perspective of one of Nemesis' followers.

-In October 2022, it was announced that Millar would be writing a follow-up miniseries, titled Nemesis: Reloaded, would launch in January 2023 with Jorge Jimenez serving as artist.
-Following the conclusion Reloaded, Nemesis will then appear in Big Game, an upcoming crossover with every Millarworld property illustrated by Pepe Larraz in July 2023.
+A follow-up miniseries, titled Nemesis: Reloaded, launched in January 2023 with Jorge Jimenez serving as artist, with the series serving as a soft reboot of the character, helping to better integrate the character into the greater Millarworld shared universe, with a new Matthew "Nemesis" Anderson being trained by Wesley "The Killer II" Gibson.
+Following the conclusion of Reloaded, Nemesis then appeared in Big Game, a crossover with every Millarworld property illustrated by Pepe Larraz in July the same year.
+Two new Nemesis titles were published by Dark Horse Comics: Nemesis: Rogues' Gallery, written by Millar with Valerio Giangiordano serving as artist, was released in July 2024, and a fourth series written by Millar, Nemesis: Forever, was released in 2025.